 The actual cause of the error WILL BE LOGGED in the server.
 It will NOT be displayed on the screen, since many times the reason might be security-related, and to display the "actual" cause on-screen would tell a hacker exactly what to do next to get around the security systems.

 THAT is why the fastest way to find the solution to a "500 Internal Server Error" problem is to look it up in the server's logs.
-If that means logging a ticket with your hosting company, DO IT.
+There are 2 kinds of logs in this case:

 A word about Windows/IIS hostingWhile Zen Cart has been known to work fine on many Windows/IIS hosting servers, it is primarily tuned best to work with Apache servers, which are more commonly driven by Linux hosts.
 It has also been frequently demonstrated that if a Zen Cart site is encountering 500 Internal Server Error problems on a Windows host, that moving it to a Linux host quickly removes the problem.
 This often means that there was something about the Windows Server configuration that was triggering the incompatibility, but no specific pattern describing those unique configuration settings has been identified yet, since the hosting companies haven't been willing to share those details.